Search

 Hummingbird

-The smallest birds on the planet.
-There are over 300 species of hummingbirds around the globe, all are found only in the Western Hemisphere; most live in the tropical forests of Central and South America.
-These little fellas can be seen all across Costa Rica.
-It is home to 54 species, 4 of them endemic to the region.
+Hummingbirds are the smallest birds on the planet.
+There are over 300 species of hummingbirds worldwide, but all are found only in the Western Hemisphere; most live in the tropical forests of Central and South America.
+These little fellas can be seen all across Costa Rica, which is home to 54 species, four of which are endemic to the region.
 Monteverde is the real paradise with its 26,000 acres of cloud forest!!

 These are the types of hummingbird you might come across in Costa Rica.